 If the school doesn’t want to give you the contact information of someone currently working there take this as a red flag.

 6. Ask for references or seek out alum on social media

 Before accepting any teaching job, ask to speak to a current teacher.
 This teacher will be able to tell you about working conditions, housing, and if anything weird went on after the contract was signed.

-Don't be discouraged, though.
+While scams can be a pain to scope through and weed out, don’t let these posting discourage you.
 The legitimate jobs far outnumber the scam ones and finding the right school to start your ESL job is probably only a few clicks away.